varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4177250

-Unfortunately, you need to restart `bem server` after chaning configuration.
+Unfortunately, you need to restart `bem server` after changing the configuration.
-Cancel the current process and run `make server` again.<br/>
+Kill the current process and run `make server` again.<br/>
-BEM tools` guys promise taking away this need to restart in the future versions.
+Maintainers of BEM tools promise to take away this need to restart in future versions.

 ## Mix for blocks and elements
-Having linked the library you can use `box` block.
-It could be just a wrapper, but for saving some markup you can `mix` blocks.
+Having linked the library you can use the `box` block.
+It could be just a wrapper, but you can also `mix` blocks to avoid nested markup.

 One of the possible ways to mix blocks is to declare this mix in BEMJSON input data.<br/>
-Here you can mix `head` and `box` blocks by chaning the page.
+Here you can mix `head` and `box` blocks by changing the page.

     {
         block: 'head',